CPrudent/pow/README.md

 ###
 > this is a fork of :thumbsup: LAPOSTE/BCAA project, which aims to facilitate FR-business targeting with choropleth maps\
-the idea is to generalize the core of geographic tools developed
+the idea is to generalize the core of geographic tools developed, to store any addresses & territories of country (if possible!)

 ##